- Online Training

 The bilateral deficit can be explained as the discrepancy between the forces produced using both limbs simultaneously (legs for this example) and the sum of both limbs when used independently.

 But that doesn't make sense, does it?
 Shouldn’t they be equal?
 Say, for example, you produce X amount of force for each leg which would mean that the sum of both legs is 2X.
 This is, unfortunately, not the case.
 So, do we dwell on this deficit or use it to our advantage in our training programs?
-Let’s make a case for prioritizing unilateral exercises.
+Let’s look at the benefits of unilateral training.

 Unilateral exercises, with reference to the bilateral deficit, are great for building strength and producing forces far exceeding those seen with bilateral exercises.
 Because these movements are able to be loaded beyond what we can use for both legs, we receive a much greater overall training load and the potential for larger gains when it comes to strength and muscle mass.
 This also means that each leg receives equal amounts of work, where bilateral exercises can hide shifts in weight from side to side, thus producing or even enabling imbalances that can cause injuries in the future.